 Great Father of the sun, I ask this much.

-In the second set of lines the speaker begins by addressing his words to God.
-In the first stanza the lines were spoken allowed to any who were listening.
+In the second set of lines, the speaker begins by addressing his words to God.
+In the first stanza, the lines were spoken allowed to any who were listening.
 There was not one specific audience member in mind.
 Now though, the narrator is hoping to convey his love and devotion to God.
 This stanza also validates the above interpretation.
-God and his power, as seen through the light of the sun, are the centrepiece of this poem.
+God and his power, as seen through the light of the sun, are the centerpiece of this poem.

 Additionally, it is important to note that these lines of the poem are like a prayer as he is specifically asking for something from God.
 This lines up with the title of the poem.
 He is praying at sunrise for a better day.

-In the next lines he gets more specific about what he thinks he needs to succeed or at least survive his future endeavours.
+In the next lines, he gets more specific about what he thinks he needs to succeed or at least survive his future endeavors.
 He wants to be “fill[ed]…with light” so that he might have the strength of the sun.
 The speaker sees it as being the ultimate source of power and now it serves as his inspiration.

 He also asks to be filled with “joy” so that the joyless day comes to an end as quickly as possible.
 While these first lines seem to revolve around the speaker himself, the next concern others he might help.